finos/morphir/docs/snowpark/snowpark-backend.md

 #### 2. Convention for custom types with data

-In the case that a custom type has constructors with parameters this backend assumes that values of this type are stored in a [OBJECT column](https://docs.snowflake.com/en/sql-reference/data-types-semistructured#object) .
+In the case that a custom type has constructors with parameters this backend assumes that values of this type are stored in an [OBJECT column](https://docs.snowflake.com/en/sql-reference/data-types-semistructured#object) .

 The encoding of column is defined as follows:

 - Values are encoded as a `JSON` object
-- A special property of this object called `__tag` is used to determine which variant is used in the current value
+- A special property of this object called `"__tag"` is used to determine which variant is used in the current value
 - All the parameters in order are stored in properties called `field0`, `field1`, `field2` ... `fieldN`

 Given the following custom type definition: